What is periodontal disease?

 Why is oral hygiene so important?

-Adults over 35 lose more teeth to gum disease (periodontal disease) than from cavities.
+Adults over 35 lose more teeth to gum disease (periodontal disease) than to cavities.
 Three out of four adults are affected at some time in their life.
-The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques, performed daily.
+The best way to prevent cavities and periodontal disease is by good tooth brushing and flossing techniques performed daily.

 Periodontal disease is initiated by bacterial plaque.
 Plaque is a sticky film that is constantly forming on your teeth and gums.
 Our body’s immune system attempts to defend us from this bacteria and creates inflammation in response to it.
 This inflammation and the bacteria can erode the gum and bone support around our teeth.

 Other important factors affecting the health of your gums include: